TimosPal/Chess-Engine-GUI/README.md

 In this engine instead of using such long types an alias called "Bitboard" is used.

 ## Fen strings
-The board is initialized with a fen string.
+The board is initialized with a fen string provided as an argument.
 Fen strings describe a board state , whose turn it is , if en passant is available , castling rights , piece positions and half/full move counters.
 A fen string parser is implemented with proper error checking support.